 Standard petrol is given a 91 rating, while premium unleaded is both 95 and 98.
-There are also two ethanol-based fuels – E10 and E85 – which are potentially more environmentally friendly options as they use a corn or sugarcane based ethanol blend, instead of 100% refined oil.
+There are also two ethanol-based fuels – E10 and E85 – which are potentially more environmentally friendly options as they use a corn or sugarcane-based ethanol blend, instead of 100% refined oil.

 Putting the wrong kind of fuel in your car could lead to worse fuel economy, power or worse - engine knocking, which could lead to catastrophic piston or cylinder head failure, leaving you stranded.

-Standard unleaded petrol (91)
+Standard unleaded petrol (91 RON)

-The average ULP 91 price is 224cpl in August 2023.
+The average ULP 91 price is 157.9cpl in May 2025.

-Premium 95-octane unleaded
+Premium 95-octane unleaded (95 RON)

-It is usually a fair bit more expensive than ULP 91 – in Brisbane the RACQ had PULP 95 at 238cpl.
+It is usually a fair bit more expensive than ULP 91 – in Brisbane, the RACQ had PULP 95 at 173.9cpl in May, 2025.

 See Also: Fuel Price Cycles Explained

-Premium 98-octane unleaded
+Premium 98-octane unleaded (98 RON)

 UPULP 98 is also slightly more expensive than PULP 95, but there can sometimes be a larger price jump.

-E10, also marketed as 94-octane
+E10, also marketed as 94-octane (94 RON)

 E10 is an ethanol-based fuel, in that it’s 10% ethanol and 90% unleaded petrol.
 It has a higher octane rating of 94, which could result in better performance if your car is tuned for it.
 By choosing an E10 fuel, your money is partly supporting the Australian sugarcane or corn industry, so hoo-roo to that.

-However, ethanol is less energy dense than oil, which could result in slightly worse fuel economy.
 It's also annoying that many fuel stations seem to have done away with 91 entirely, and use only E10; some have also changed the colour of their nozzles so you're not sure what you're pulling up to until you read the numbers.

 E85 - flex-fuel